Summary: in this tutorial, you will learn how to use the Oracle IN

 tables in the sample database for the demonstration:

-A) Oracle IN examples
+Basic Oracle IN operator examples #

 SELECT